 In the crowdfunding space, the TOS should also address what steps, if any, you will take to ensure the listed project is authentic.
 For many, it is advisable to specifically disclaim that your platform cannot guarantee the project creators will use the raised funds in a specific manner or that the project creators will provide the promised rewards for supporting a project.

-Take the time to obtain a TOS you are satisfied with and invest 30 minutes to review it every so often.
+Take the time to obtain a TOS you are satisfied with and invest time to review it every so often as the regulatory landscape evolves.
 This will build a solid foundation for your business to stand on.
+Contact the crowdfunding lawyers at Revision Legal today for assistance drafting or reviewing your platform’s terms of service.